 The Logistical Challenge

-According to a Toyota article, the typical automobile consists of 30,000 individual parts that account for every element down to the smallest screw.
+The typical automobile consists of 30,000 individual parts that account for every element down to the smallest screw.

 However, most principal components are preassembled in far-flung areas of Asia, Europe, Latin American and other parts of North America.
 Each must be coordinated to arrive at the assembly plants in time in the right quantities.